mickey167/Music-Player-App-20240904-P4-github.io/README.md

 - CAUTION: one song only
 - CAUTION: Single DIV only
 - [ ] Buttons
-   - Stop: creates the symetry of all buttons
+   - Stop: creates the symmetry of all buttons
    - Play | AutoPlay
    - Pause
    - Fast Forward | includes Pause ? | Note: set time skip as seconds or percentage of song